chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

-## A microblog for SRE, DevOps, MLOps :mage_man:
+## Another software engienering blog :mage_man:

-I am a Computer and Electrical Engineer by training that has worked as a Network and Security engineer in the 2000's, Web, DevOps and SRE in the 2010s and 2020s.
-Currently I am a Site Reliability Engineering Technical Lead for AWS infra and Generative AI-based distributed applications.
+I am a Computer and Electrical Engineer by training that has worked as a Network and Security engineer in the 2000's, SaaS Web, DevOps and SRE in the 2010's and an AI, AWS and Go engineer in the 2020's.

+My speciality is building, deploying and whooping ass with Go and Python software, AWS, Kubernetes, OpenTelemetry and Prometheus end to end for Generative AI (Large Language Models) applications.

 ### The Icons :shipit: